Shin-C/pystata/README.md

 ## Specified the Stata path so that Python can find it
 Please specified the Stata path in the config.ini.
 Note that do not put GUI Stata path here

+## To do list
+update for Stata17 pystata to boost up run-time speed

 ----
 ## Example (See example.ipynb for more details)